johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 The idea to use an SVCB alpn parameter for transport signaling originated with the work on DELEG {{?I-D.draft-ietf-deleg}}.
-The current document uses the same data format, but as an opportunistic addition to the Additional Section rather than as mandatory part of a changed delegation mechanism.
+The current document uses the same data format, but as an opportunistic addition to the Additional section rather than as mandatory part of a changed delegation mechanism.

 Both mechanisms have distinct use cases, and pros and cons.
 The major